rstudio/rsconnect/README.md

 rsconnect
 =======================================================

-An R package used for deploying applications to RStudio Connect.
+An R package used for deploying Shiny applications.